JDiNap01/JDiNap01.github.io/README.md

 ## Work with Penguins Data

 I started learning how to use R by working with a dataset involving Palmer Penguins.
 The analysis involved a small dataset involving 44 penguins.
 If you want to see my analysis, you can see it [here](https://JDiNap01.github.io/BioStatisticsAnalysis/PalmerPenguins_Initial.html)

+## Work with Breed data

+To learn about exploratory data and inference, I choose to analyze a dataset composed of 195 dog breeds and various traits associated with them.
+I created a hypothesis that the size of a dog breed correlated to the qualtiy of its relationship with young children.
+If you want to see my analysis, you can see it [here](https://JDiNap01.github.io/BioStatisticsAnalysis/BreedTraits.qmd)